 If you are currently in the UK on a spouse (partner) visa and wish to submit an FLR (M) application for further leave to remain, the date of application should not be more than 28 days before your current spouse (partner) visa expires.

-The reason for this is to avoid submitting another (unnecessary) FLR (M) application in the future in order to reach the 5-year qualifying period.
+The reason for this is to avoid submitting another (unnecessary) FLR (M) application in the future to reach the 5-year qualifying period.

-This is the amount of time you must live in the UK before you can submit an application for Indefinite Leave to Remain under the spouse (partner) route, which is the next stage of the process.
+This is the amount of time you must live in the UK before you can apply for Indefinite Leave to Remain under the spouse (partner) route, which is the next stage of the process.

 If you are currently in the UK on a fiancé(e) visa or on another type of visa (i.e. Tier 2 (General) or a General student visa (Tier 4) and wish to submit an FLR (M) application for further leave to remain, the date of application can be at any time before the expiration of your current visa.